TLS Keylog

 SERVER_TRAFFIC_SECRET_0 <client_random> <secret>

-For TLS 1.2 connections you get a single line:
+For TLS 1.2 connections the format collapses to a single line:

 CLIENT_RANDOM <client_random> <master_secret>